coz-labo/coz/docs/tutorial/02 - Rendering bud files.md

 ### Separate Template and Data.

-For more comple rending, you may want to save template and and to seperated files from the `.bud` file.
+For more compile rending, you may want to save template and and to separated files from the `.bud` file.

 `tmpl` attribute could be a file path.